Recognizing that a newborn's brain is very different than a child or adult brain, the Division of Neonatology

 and the Division of Neurology

-at Children’s National Health System came together in 2004 to develop a dedicated Neonatal Neurology and Neurocritical Care program.
+at Children’s National Hospital came together in 2004 to develop a dedicated Neonatal Neurology and Neurocritical Care program.
 The program offers access to neonatal neurologists who regularly monitor babies’ developmental progress and perform research in all areas of brain injury prevention and management.

 Neonatal Neurology and Neonatal Neurocritical Care at Children's National

 The Neonatal Neurology and Neurocritical Care Program at Children’s National is the only one of its kind in the mid-Atlantic region and a leader in advancing neurologic care to some of the most critically ill newborns.
 There are only about a dozen or so similar programs in the nation and Children's National has the Washington, D.C., metropolitan region’s only Level IV Neonatal Intensive Care Unit (NICU).

 Our program consists of a multi-disciplinary team of neonatal neurologists/neurointensivists, neonatologists, pediatric epileptologists, pediatric neuroradiologists, pediatric neurosurgeons and physiatrists as well as prenatal neurologists and prenatal pediatrics specialists.

 "We are one of only a handful of programs nationally that have neonatal neurologists working in the NICU in both clinical and research capacities," said Billie Short, M.D., Chief of the Division of Neonatology.
 "Our goal is to provide the latest treatments while also developing experimental therapies that we can move from the bench to the bedside, allowing us to significantly improve neonatal and pediatric neurological outcomes."